 How to Maintain Your Heating and Cooling Systems

-According to our friends at Plumbers Edmonton, here’s how to keep your heating and cooling systems in top shape:
+Here’s how to keep your heating and cooling systems in top shape:

 – Always be on time with your air filter changes.
 In order to stay on track, begin checking the air filter on a monthly basis and implementing a cleaning regimen or a replacement every three months.
 By doing this, you prevent overly high cooling and heating costs by facilitating the job of your air systems.
 This makes it a quick and easy way to save money on energy.